modernweb-dev/web/docs/blog/introducing-modern-web/index.md

 We might have a test, but we don't test all variations that can happen within the function.

-In order to see what is missing we can look at the Coverage Report by `Command + Click`-ing on the link (coverage/lcov-report/index.html) in the console.
+To see what is missing we can look at the Coverage Report by `Command + Click`-ing on the link (coverage/lcov-report/index.html) in the console.

 There, it will show us that `calc.js` has a yellow coverage and if we click on it we can see the detailed code and what is missing.